buddy-works/buddy-works-php-api/README.md

   echo 'Buddy SDK return an error: ' . $e->getMessage();
   exit;
 }
-$accessToken = $auth->getAccessToken();
+var_dump($auth);
 ```

 State should be the same as in getAuthorizeUrl method.

 ## Usage of direct tokens

-You can also use [api tokens](https://app.buddy.works/api-tokens).
+You can also use [API Tokens](https://app.buddy.works/api-tokens).

-That functionality is provided for testing purpose and will only work for individual tokens generated per user.
+That functionality is provided for testing purposes and will only work for individual tokens generated per user.

-All requests will be called in behalf of the user whom provided token
+All requests will be called on behalf of the user who provided token.

-## Apis
+## API's

-For detailed info check [our documentation](https://buddy.works/api/reference/getting-started/overview)
+For detailed info what send for which method, error codes, rates & limits - check [Buddy documentation](https://buddy.works/api/reference/getting-started/overview)

 To start using api you should pass to Buddy constructor acquired access token.